Oregon Gov. Brown under pressure to veto sanctuary-state bill after high-profile arrest

-Oregon Gov. Kate Brown faces growing pressure to veto a bill to expand the state’s sanctuary status after the arrest of an illegal immigrant who had been deported 20 times in the rape of an elderly Portland woman.
+Oregon Gov. Kate Brown faces growing pressure to veto a bill that would expand the state’s sanctuary status after an illegal immigrant who had been deported 20 times was arrested and charged with raping an elderly Portland woman.

-On the Democratic governor’s desk is House Bill 3464, an “emergency” measure that would prohibit “public bodies” such as state and local agencies from divulging or inquiring about immigration status except as required by state and federal law.
+On the Democratic governor’s desk is House Bill 3464, an “emergency” measure that would prohibit “public bodies,” such as state and local agencies, from divulging or inquiring about a person’s immigration status except as required by state and federal law.

-Outraged Republicans have doubled down on their campaign to stop the legislation since the July 24 arrest of 31-year-old Sergio Martinez, who is accused of binding and raping a 65-year-old Portland woman, then attempting later that day to kidnap a 24-year-old woman.
+Outraged Republicans have doubled down on their campaign to stop the legislation since the July 24 arrest of 31-year-old Sergio Martinez, who is accused of binding and raping a 65-year-old Portland woman, then later that day trying to kidnap a 24-year-old woman.

-A week earlier, Martinez had been released from the Multnomah County jail after Immigration and Custom Enforcement tried to hold him with a civil detainer, instead of a criminal warrant signed by a judge, “which they know cannot be legally used in Oregon,” said Sheriff Mike Reese in a statement.
+A week earlier, Martinez had been released from the Multnomah County jail after Immigration and Custom Enforcement tried to hold him with a civil detainer, instead of a criminal warrant signed by a judge, “which they know cannot be legally used in Oregon,” Sheriff Mike Reese said in a statement.

 Martinez was “released consistent with the orders of the court” after serving a 31-day sentence, the maximum allowed by law, the sheriff said.